 Proof of English proficiency: If English is not your native language, you must submit results from TOEFL, IELTS or another recognized test of English ability.
 Exceptions are made for students who have attended a school for three or more years where English is the language of instruction.
 We prefer a TOEFL iBT of 80 or IELTS of 6.5.
 An iBT between 60-79 or IELTS of 6.0 is still eligible for admission with English for Academic Purposes, a program that provides English language support alongside University classes during the first two semesters.
 Learn more about English proficiency requirements.

-SAT/ACT standardized tests: Salve Regina is SAT/ACT optional but test scores are recommended for nursing and education applicants, and from students who have been homeschooled.
+SAT/ACT standardized tests: Salve Regina is SAT/ACT optional.
+Students who do not submit scores will not be disadvantaged in the admissions process.
 Our SAT CEEB code is 3759; the ACT code is 3816.

 Studio art portfolio: Applicants for studio art must submit a portfolio consisting of 3-5 creative samples.
 Once you apply and set up a student status page, you will see the instructions for uploading your work.